stuartgosborn/hw09-readme-generator/README.md

   ## Description
   <a name='description'></a>
-  A professional Readme.md generator
+  A Professional readme generator.

   ## Installation
   <a name='installation'></a>
-  Install using the CLI "node index.js"
+  Run from the CLI using "node index.js"

   ## Usage
   <a name='usage'></a>
-  undefined
+  Use to create a professional readme file automatically with various sections.

   ## License
   <a name='license'></a>